lambdaclass/web_prophet/README.md

 ### Prerequisites

-First of all you'll need a working Python 3 environment with [pipenv](https://pipenv.readthedocs.io/en/latest/) installed
+First of all you'll need a working Python 3 environment with [pipenv](https://pipenv.readthedocs.io/en/latest/) installed.

 ### Installing

-To install the required packages run:
+To create a virtualenv and install the required packages run:

 ```
 $ make install